yambo-code/yambopy/docs/source/tutorial.rst

              'BndsRnXp': [[[1,10],[1,10],[1,15],[1,20],[1,30],[1,40]]],''] ,
              'GbndRnge': [[[1,10],[1,10],[1,15],[1,20],[1,30],[1,40]],''] }

+The script will create a reference input file with the first value of each parameter and then create input files with the other parameters changing according to the values specified in the list.
-Note that when we converge a variable, let' say ``EXXRLvcs``, we set all the other present in the dictionary to the given minimum value.
+Note that when we converge a variable, let's say ``EXXRLvcs``, we set all the other present in the dictionary to the given minimum value.

 Be awared that some variables have a interdependence in the convergence and you should double check that changing the value of a variable does not affect the convergence of others.